Books Set In Oregon

 Deep River

-I grew up in the NW corner of Oregon.
+I grew up in the northwest corner of Oregon.
 Deep River is by an author from a coastal town in Oregon that I have been to many times.
-The subject of the book though was what finally sold me on it.
+The subject of the book, though, finally sold me on it.

-His description of the weather, trees, buildings, rivers, etc. were so well done.
-At times, I felt like I was back in Oregon on a rainy day in the forest.
+His descriptions of the weather, trees, buildings, rivers, etc., were so well done that at times, I felt like I was back in Oregon on a rainy day in the forest.

-I thought the author also did a great job describing logging camps and towns during the early 1900’s.
-Logging is a dangerous job.
-The logging camps of the early 1900’s were not pleasant and once again I could tell that the author did his research and knew the topic well.
+I also thought the author did a great job describing logging camps and towns during the early 1900s.
+Logging is a dangerous job, and the camps of the early 1900s were not pleasant.
+Once again, I could tell that the author did his research and knew the topic well.

 There were a few things about this book that I didn’t love though, so be sure to read my full review of Deep River here.